-To date (August 2015) over 300 people have signed up as interested in an Adventure 40 with more signing up every week.
+To date (March 2023) over 673 people are signed up as interested in an Adventure 40 with more signing up every week.
 And that before we even have a design finished, never mind a boat.

 What The Adventure 40 Is

 So exactly what is an Adventure 40?
-Well, to really understand that you need to read, or possibly reread, all of the specification posts, but here’s the short version:
+Well, to really understand that you need to read, or possibly reread, everything about the boat.
+But here’s the short version:

 Above all, the boat will be seaworthy and by extension seakindly and fast.
-She will have a moderate displacement fixed fin keel and transom hung rudder on a comparatively narrow hull that will not pound going to windward and that will be easy to to steer both upwind and down.
-She will displace between 18,000 pounds and be about 42-feet overall.
+She will have a moderate displacement fixed fin keel on a comparatively narrow hull that will not pound going to windward and that will be easy to to steer both upwind and down.
+She will displace about 18,000 pounds and be about 40-feet overall.